 - The Irish News: Published in Belfast and available across Ireland, though it is only a major player in the North.
 A moderate Nationalist compact.

-- Metro - Has multiple local editions.
-No real political views explicitly expressed in the paper (it doesn't have a comment section) but the writing is reminiscent of its sister paper, the Daily Mail.
+- Metro is the biggest and has multiple local editions.
+No real political views explicitly expressed in the paper (it doesn't have a comment section), but the writing is reminiscent of its sister paper, the Daily Mail.
 Amusingly, once confused a Saudi Royal with an international terrorist.
+Most of its content is an obsession over The X Factor, reality TV, and pop music.
+It does print Nemi and, on Fridays, a column comedian Richard Herring, leading to much Just Here for Godzilla sentiment.

 - thelondonpaper.
 Frequently sticks a picture of a scantily-clad woman in its "pictures of the day" section on page 2.
 It was owned by Rupert Murdoch, go figure.
 Although unlike Murdoch's other papers, it was strongly socially liberal, with male and female regular gay columnists.
 Now defunct.